maoyuans/chronicles-of-terre/history/Calendar.md

 Dwarves of Unterbergstadt under the Hollunberg mountains celebrate dwarven craftsmanship and artistry on **Yondar 11th** during Schmiedefeier.
 The forges in the forge district on the lower layers are extinguished on Yondar 4th, after the celebration of the Festival of Fire, and throughout the next week are repaired, cleaned, and maintained, to prepare for the next year's service.
 On Schmiedefeier, the lava channels throughout Underbergstadt are refilled, and lava stream flows down the vertical structures of the city, a spectacle to behold for its inhabitants.

+## Imperial Examination Day

+The Imperial College of the Arcanes of then the Empire, now the Provincial Empire of Okeanos, holds its annual final examinations on **Helind 20th**, just before the celebrations for Ascension Day, or the Festival of Fire.
+As a society heavily reliant on magecraft, most Okeanossians attend the College in their teenage years, and indulge in academic studies of theories of applications of arcane magic, while delegating manual and dumb labors to foreign subjects, or automating these tasks with magic.

+While final examinations for the lowest echelons of mages only involve written tests, and that for the highest-aspiring scholars requires private presentations and oral defenses, many graduates of the Imperial College are publicly tested at the local College campuses' examination grounds with a variety of tasks according to their subject, including spellcasting presentations, exhibition of arcane controls, or even trials by established faculties of the College for the most capable candidates.
+For this, residents of Okeanos tend to visit nearby campuses on Examination Day to watch the public exams, cheer for their families or friends, or just to have a good time enjoying the showcase.